 The Middle of the Process: Smart Adjustments

 Trends are made in the details, many of which are decided mid-project.
 This is when you choose sconce height, confirm mirror widths, and finalize edge profiles.
-It is also the perfect time to revisit slab layout to highlight the most compelling veining.
+It is also the perfect time to revisit the slab layout to highlight the most compelling veining.
 If you feel design fatigue at this stage, return to the foundational elements: calm lines, warm light, and the confidence of your stone selection.
-Touch base with resources that keep you anchored; a keyword can be a practical reference point as you confirm your last few choices.
+Touch base with resources that keep you anchored; a marble vanity top can be a practical reference point as you confirm your last few choices.

 Remember to consider outlet placement, especially in powder rooms where visual clutter is more noticeable.
 Discreetly placed outlets preserve the marble’s uninterrupted presence and maintain the room’s tailored character.